 Anniversary of the Founding of the People’s Liberation Army 1 August

 Mid-Autumn Festival 24 September 2018, 13 September 2019, 1 October 2020

 National Day 1 October; the big one – a week-long holiday.

-- Smoking Can happen everywhere in China, even around children, in elevators and in supposedly non-smoking hotels.
-It is easier to try to avoid it rather than show annoyance.
-For example, take the high-speed trains, which strictly enforce smoking bans.
-Smokers can buy cigarettes everywhere, though visitors might find Chinese brands very pungent and strong.
+Smoking can happen everywhere in China, even around children, in elevators and in supposedly non-smoking hotels.
+It is easier to try and avoid it rather than show annoyance.
+For example, take the high-speed trains, which strictly enforce no smoking.

 Taxes & Refunds

-Nearly everybody in China has a mobile phone.
+Nearly everybody in China has a mobile phone (you may be judged on your model).
 Landlines and calling cards are rare.
 Some hotels will give you unlimited local or national calls.
-Regions and towns through China have their own area codes.

 A mobile phone should be the first choice for calls, but ensure your mobile is unlocked for use in China if taking your own.
 SIM cards can be bought at the arrivals area at major airports.

-Many international messaging apps, including WhatsApp and Viber, are inaccessible in China, though some people are able to access Skype (www.skype.com).
-Communication through Chinese app WeChat (微信; Wēixìn; www.wechat.com), which virtually all Chinese use, is standard practice between both friends and small businesses and is not considered unprofessional.
+Many international messaging apps, including Whatsapp and Viber, are inaccessible in China, though some people are able to access Skype (www.skype.com).
+Communication through Chinese app WeChat (微信; Wēixìn; www.wechat.com), which boasts half a billion users, is standard practice between both friends and small businesses and is not considered unprofessional.
 (Note that although Chinese also use the word 'app', they spell it out as 'a-p-p'.)